Billy G. Dixon Distinguished Program in Teacher Education (DPTE)

 What is the review process?

-4. The winner of the DPTE Award will be announced at the ATE 2019 Awards Dinner towards the end of the conference.
+4. The winner of the DPTE Award will be announced at the ATE Awards Ceremony towards the end of the conference.

 What resources are available to help in writing the application?
 (Click on links in blue below.)